2021–22 Bangladesh Premier League final

-The 2022 Bangladesh Premier League Final was a day/night Twenty20 cricket played between Fortune Barishal and Comilla Victorians on 18 February 2022 at the Sher-e-Bangla National Cricket Stadium, Dhaka to determine the winner of the 2021–22 Bangladesh Premier League, a professional Twenty20 cricket league in Bangladesh.
+The 2022 Bangladesh Premier League Final was a day/night Twenty20 cricket match played between Fortune Barishal and Comilla Victorians on 18 February 2022 at the Sher-e-Bangla National Cricket Stadium, Dhaka to determine the winner of the 2021–22 Bangladesh Premier League, a professional Twenty20 cricket league in Bangladesh.
 Comilla Victorians won the final by 1 run to win their third BPL title.